 A face covering includes a mask, bandana, scarf or other covering constructed of cloth, linen or other similar fabric that fits securely to the head and is large enough to completely and comfortably cover the mouth, nose and chin without gaping.

-The by-law will be in force and effect until October 1, 2020.
+The by-law has been extended and will be in effect until June 30, 2021.

 No. Face coverings are not required in schools, day cares, post-secondary institutions and other facilities used solely for educational purposes.

 Operators of establishments are not required to supply face coverings to the public.